 To increase awareness they created social media profiles on Pinterest, Instagram, Facebook and Twitter.
 They published interesting informational posts on skincare on their blogs and promoted them on social media.

 These tactics drove people to the Annmarie website.

 To convert traffic into subscribers, they initially had a website and blog opt-in to “Get FREE tips on how to look and feel amazing”.
 They also had an optin for a 10% discount off the first purchase and a Savvy Shopper pop-up.
 But their conversion rates were low.

 Time to change tactics.
-So they decided to use quizzes as their lead magnet and engage people through them.
+So they decided to use a quiz software to create quizzes and use them as a lead magnet to engage people through them.
 They replaced their optin with “What’s Your Skin Score?” and placed it on their most heavily traffic-ed pages – their website homepage and their blog pages.